edenprairie/html-school/setting-up-windows.md

 Rum the Cmder.exe and pin it on task bar:
 ![pin cmder](https://github.com/jenac/html-school/raw/master/pics/cmder-pin.png)

-## Sign up Github
-* If you already have a github account send it to lihe.chen@gmail.com
-* Otherwise Go to https://github.com/ , sign up a account with your email address, send the username to lihe.chen@gmail.com

 ## If you already have nodejs installed, directly go to Install http-server
 To verify nodejs installation: